der0pa/der0pa.github.io/_posts/2020-1-1-rust-week-1.md

 these posts will become my personal 'cook book' and are written as notes primarily for me. i am no writer by any means but i will do my best.

+i work from a basic chromebook with my dev enviornment is:

+* chromebook with a linux container
+* vs-code
+* jekyll web server installed locally and at [der0pa.github.io](der0pa.github.io)

 the code from guessing game tutorial